Some Republicans Criticize Trump's Immigration Order

 Ranking Republicans in the House and Senate have been less sharp in their reactions, however.
 Speaker Paul Ryan has yet to weigh in on the issue, while Majority Leader Mitch McConnell told ABC on Sunday that he didn’t approve of religious tests, but he also didn’t want to criticize the administration for “improving vetting.”

-Trump has not addressed the criticism directly, though on Sunday he repeated a slogan often heard on the campaign trail: “Our country needs strong borders and extreme vetting, NOW,” he said in a Twitter post.
+“To be clear,” he said, “this is not a Muslim ban, as the media is falsely reporting.
+This is not about religion—this is about terror and keeping our country safe.”

+Trump added that he has a “tremendous feeling for the people involved in this horrific humanitarian crisis in Syria.”

-One of Trump’s top officials, chief of staff Reince Priebus, played down the confusion seen at American airports, saying on Sunday that only 109 of 325,000 people from foreign countries were detained.
+Earlier Sunday, one of Trump’s top officials, chief of staff Reince Priebus, played down the confusion seen at American airports, saying that only 109 of 325,000 people from foreign countries were detained.

 “Most of those people were moved out,” he said on Meet the Press.
 “I would suspect as long as they’re not awful people that they will move through before another half a day.”